OluwasayoAlabi/farmlink-app/README.md

 Assigned to: Edudje Wisdom

-Add to Cart / Order Button
+Add to Cart / Order Button & System

 Description:
 Allow users to add products to a cart or initiate orders from listing or detail pages.